jsign/timing-attack/README.md

 This proof of concept is separated in two parts: _server_ and _attacker_.

 ## Server
-The _server_ is a simple webserver mock which simulates an API login, where first the user is retrieved by email from a database, and then, if exists, a password checksum is done.
+The _server_ is a simple webserver mock which simulates an API login, where first the user is retrieved by email from a database, and if exists a password checksum is done.
 The database query and the checksum comparation are mocked by different `time.Sleep` calls with reasonable order-magnitude values.

-Also, base-latencies and standar-deviation values can be configured to add noise to the total request latency to make it more realistic.
+Also, base-latencies and standard-deviation values can be configured to add noise to the total request latency to make it more realistic.

 ## Attacker
 The _attacker_ is a tool which using multiple test cases of emails for logins, makes an statistical analysis to conclude if a particular test-case has a meaningful statistical difference in latency to conclude something about the implementation runtime path.